New Families

 Students will be assigned lockers and combinations at Orientation Night.
 Students are responsible for the care of their lockers.

-Students will be eating lunch in the café and may either purchase their lunches or bring their own lunches.
-Students must pay for their purchases through their café account.
-Students purchasing through their café account must have a balance to cover each purchase; students will not be able to purchase through their account if there is a zero or negative balance.
+Students eat lunch daily in the Student Union and have the option to purchase food or bring their own lunches.
+Students must pay for their purchases through their MyPaymentsPlus account.
+Learn more about our food service program.
 No provision is made for refrigeration.
-Students should not use glass containers in their lunches.
+Students should not use glass containers for their lunches.

 The Schedule